Meg Stuart

-Meg Stuart (born 1965 in New Orleans) is an American choreographer and dancer who lives and works in Brussels and Berlin.
-Her company, Damaged Goods, operates from Brussels since 1994.
+Meg Stuart (born 1965) is an American choreographer and dancer who lives and works in Brussels and Berlin.
+Her company, Damaged Goods, has operated from Brussels since 1994.

 Start as a dancer and choreographer

-Stuart moved to New York City in 1983 where she studied at New York University.
+Stuart was born in New Orleans in 1965.
+She moved to New York City in 1983 where she studied at New York University.
 She continued her studies at Movement Research (New York) where she studied several release techniques and was active in the Downtown New York dance scene.
 In the eighties she worked as a dancer for Nina Martin, Lisa Kraus, Federico Restrepo and Marcus Stern.
 For five years (1986–1992) she was part of the Randy Warshaw Dance Company.
-On the invitation of the Klapstuk festival in Leuven (BE) in 1991 she created "Disfigure Study", her first evening-length performance, which launched her career in Europe.
-In "Disfigure Study", Meg Stuart approaches the body as a vulnerable physical entity, one that can be deformed, deconstructed, and displaced but still resonates with meaning.
+On the invitation of the Klapstuk festival in Leuven (BE) in 1991 she created Disfigure Study, her first evening-length performance, which launched her career in Europe.
+In Disfigure Study, Meg Stuart approaches the body as a vulnerable physical entity, one that can be deformed, deconstructed, and displaced but still resonates with meaning.

 Damaged Goods

 Interested in devising her own structure, Stuart founded Damaged Goods in Brussels in 1994.
 Damaged Goods is an open and flexible structure, which makes the production of highly diverse projects and interdisciplinary collaborations possible.
-Together they have worked on a broad range of projects, ranging from solos such as "XXX for Arlene and Colleagues" (1995), "Soft Wear" (2000) and the evening-length solo "Hunter" (2014) to large-scale choreographies such as "Visitors Only" (2003), "Built to Last" (2012) and "UNTIL OUR HEARTS STOP" (2015).
+Together they have worked on a broad range of projects, ranging from solos such as XXX for Arlene and Colleagues (1995), Soft Wear (2000) and the evening-length solo Hunter (2014) to large-scale choreographies such as Visitors Only (2003), Built to Last (2012) and UNTIL OUR HEARTS STOP (2015).
 Other projects include video works, installations and site-specific creations.
 Her work has travelled the international theatre circuit and has also been presented at Documenta X in Kassel (1997), at Manifesta7 in Bolzano (2008) and at PERFORMA09 in New York.